yudadev/angular/README.md

 This is a personal portfolio project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+Upgraded to 10.0.0.

 ## Development server